gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 Here you find there are two options:

 1. You can download a so-called pre-compiled binary.
-Pre-compiled binaries are ready to go, but you must download a file that is matched to your operating system.
-Since we are working on mac laptops, you'd want to download the jellyfish-macosx file from github
+Pre-compiled binaries are ready to run programs, but they must match to your operating system and computer.
+Since we are working on mac laptops, you'll want to download the jellyfish-macosx binary from github

 2. You can download the source code for the software and compile it to create a binary program file yourself.
 Sometimes this is the only option, for example for [minimap2](https://github.com/lh3/minimap2/releases), a program we'll use later this week.